search icon

 A UX researcher is tasked with the following responsibilities:

-A UX researcher is responsible for creating a well-crafted research plan with clear objectives.
+A UX researcher creates a well-crafted research plan with clear objectives.

-This includes defining who will be involved in the study, what they’ll do and how they’ll be measured.
+This includes defining who will be involved in the study, what they will do, and how they will be measured.

 The next step in UX research is building a picture of the target user based on their needs, wants, motivations, and challenges.